 Aggression levels were up and empathy levels were lower.
 But here’s the thing those same results can be found after any competitive or frustrating task, whether that be not being able to solve a math problem or not being able to pass level 40 of Best Fiends.
 Because of this researchers in Germany decided to test for long term effects.
 Instead of requiring participants to play games like in past studies scientists recruited people who already regular played violent video games and people who don’t play video games.
 Gamers and non-gamers were then shown a series of images that would evoke some sort of emotional response.
 For example, according to past studies this image would not move a gamer as much as a non-gamer.
 Once shown the images neural responses were examined via Fmri results show both groups having the same level of empathy contrary to previous studies.

 Our last study comes from the Massachusetts institute of technology where scientists have developed an AI system that can detect a conversation’s tone.
 So how this works is that users wear this watch like device.
 The device analyzes audio, text transcriptions, and physiological signs.
 For example, more sad and negative conversations are usually associated with more pauses, monotonous vocal tones, and increased cardio vascular activities.
 The device takes record of this and is able to classify the emotional tone of a conversation with 83% accuracy.
 Now they researchers of this system claim its most use for those who need some sort of social coach.
 People with Aspergers or anxiety but imagine how conversations would be if everyone had a watch like this.
 That’s all the news we have for you today.
 I hope you enjoyed it.
-We at Psych2Go would like to know your opinions and what you learned today.
+Click here at Casinoslots, we would like to know your opinions and what you learned today.
 Do you think violent video games causes increased aggression?
 What do you think about this new device?
-I’ll see you guys next time.